Category Archives: Covenant

 Here is a list of those very reasons that have biased the people of God away from His clearly revealed will on the subject of marital divorce for believers bound together with unbelievers:

 1. The church has consistently failed at being in the world but not of the world.
 It rarely fulfills God’s desire for believers to separate themselves from unbelievers.
 Being separate and separatism are not the same.
+I am not nor ever would call for separatism, be we are called to be separate from unbelievers.

 2. The church focused in at least two wrong directions.
 It focused upon marriage without regard to the greater doctrine of separation from the world.
 Second, when unequally yoked marriages began to fail the church focused on the symptoms (Adultery, desertion, and physical abuse, deception, corruption, etc.) rather than upon the condition (unequally yoked marriage).